 Through the Icahn School of Medicine at Mount Sinai, the Mount Sinai Health System benefits from synergies with a preeminent academic medical center that is at the forefront of medical and scientific training, and biomedical research, and is ranked by U.S. News& World Report as one of the top 20 medical schools in the nation.
 It is also one of several freestanding medical schools in the country that has developed independent, high-level graduate MD/PhD and MPH programs, as well as MS programs in biomedical sciences, genetic counseling, and clinical research.
 The School of Medicine now has the capacity to train more than 2,000 residents and fellows a year.

-With more than 3,400 faculty in 32 departments and 16 research institutes, it will serve to integrate clinical and research missions across the Health System.
+With more than 3,400 faculty in 30+ departments and 27 research and clinical institutes, it will serve to integrate clinical and research missions across the Health System.
 In addition, new Clinical Institutes of Excellence will be the hubs of translational research and health care innovation across specialties.